earth-metabolome-initiative/emi-monorepo/web/backend/CONTRIB.md

 `diesel migration run`

+### Reverting the migrations
+To revert the migrations, run the following command:

+`diesel migration revert --all`

+### Using the Diesel extended CLI
+The Diesel extended CLI is a set of commands that can be used to print out the Rust struct associated with a table, saving a significant amount of time when writing the code.
+Note that such struct are not always correct and may need to be adjusted, expecially when these structs include the use of less common types such as `Money` or `Interval`.
+To install the Diesel extended CLI, run the following command:

+`cargo install diesel_cli_ext`

+To use the Diesel extended CLI to generate the models, **AFTER HAVING BACKED UP THE PREVIOUS VERSION**, run the following command:

+`diesel_ext --model --add-table-name > src/models.rs`

+### Additional python utilities
+In order to handle the many Diesel migrations that compose the application database, we have gradually created some Python utilities.

+#### Increase directory counter
+The increase directory counter script is a Python script that increases the counter of the migration directories.
+This is useful when you want to add a new migration directory to the project in the middle of the existing ones, and you are not keen on manually renaming 50+ directories.
+To use it, run the following command:

+`python migrations/increase_directory_counter.py $number_from_which_to_start`

+where `$number_from_which_to_start` is the number from which to start the counter.
+This will increase the counter of the migration directories starting from the number specified.

 ## Starting cargo watch
 Cargo watch is a tool that watches for changes in the project and automatically recompiles the project.